SappieKonig/CoCoder/README.md

 ```

 - `--request` or `-r`: The change you want the model to make.
 This option is required.
 - `--branch` or `-b`: The branch to move the change to.
-This option is required.
+If not provided, changes will be applied to the current branch, and the user will be alerted.
 - `--root_dir` or `-d`: The directory where the `.git` is located (default is the current directory).
 - `--extensions` or `-e`: File extensions to consider (default is `.py`, `.md`).
 - `--commit` or `-c`: Whether to commit changes immediately (default is `False`).